as1mple/EuroSat-CLF-Service/README.md

 # EuroSat~[CLF]

-> The API provides the ability to classify land in geospatial images.
+> The service provides the ability to classify land in geospatial images.

 ## DVC